 RE: Renewal of the UC President’s Postdoctoral Fellows Hiring Incentive Program

 Below are the incentive program guidelines and campus procedures for making a hire under this program.
 The Office of the President previously established a cap on the number of hiring incentives to 12 hires each academic year with incentives awarded in chronological order by the date the fellow accepts the offer of appointment.
-In addition, as a result of the new initiative in the STEM fields, five additional hires have been allocated.

 If you are interested in taking advantage of the hiring incentive, I encourage you to look at the list of eligible fellows at your earliest convenience.
 Please keep Nancy Furber (email@example.com) in the Academic Personnel Office informed of your progress, particularly once a potential hire has been identified, as we are required to report campus progress to the Office of the President.

 Guidelines for hiring President’s or Chancellors’ Postdoctoral Fellows

 Information about the President’s Postdoctoral Fellowship Program, as well as a complete list of eligible President’s and Chancellors’ postdoctoral fellows is available at http://ppfp.ucop.edu/info/fellowship-recipients/hiring-incentive.html.

 General guidelines for the program:

 - Eligible candidates are current or former President’s Postdoctoral Fellows since 1996 or Chancellors’ Postdoctoral Fellows since 2005.

 - Fellows are to be considered for ladder-rank faculty positions effective beginning July 1, 2017 and continuing through 2019-20.